 Following some wonderful singing from the choir at the Sri School in Ribeirão Preto, Pedro Hartung from Instituto Alana gave an emotional talk about child consumerism and values.
 As you will have seen from previous posts, I am extremely interested in the concept of conscious consumption and also what I call ‘holonomic brand values’ and I took many notes from this talk.
 I have written a separate article about Pedro’s presentation, as it deserves space to discuss these important issues (see Hyper-consumption in infancy and the defence of children and childhood).

 In the afternoon we all split up to take part in a number of workshops, and Maria and I chose to attend the workshop on Environmental Education and Education in Human Values run by Gustavo Barros Alcantara and Anayra Giacomelli Lamas Alcantara who are both teachers at the Sai School in Ribeirão Preto.
 These workshops ran for the whole afternoon, and therefore gave us a lot of space to dive into issues which are deeply affecting us.
-In our workshop, we watched the song Year of the Rat by Badly Drawn Boy, which if you have not seen it, can be watched above.
-It really helped inspire our discussion about human values, not just peace but also non-violence too, and how without human values, we can not be sustainable in our lives.

 The next morning we heard from a number of the teachers at the Sai School in Ribeirão Preto, including one of the students and a couple of parents.
 The school was founded in 2002 and currently has 225 pupils.
 Unfortunately Maria and I had to return to São Paulo earlier than we had expected, and were therefore unable to attend the trip to the school to find our more.
 Maria and I will definitely return to Ribeirão Preto in the future to visit the school, and spend more time with the teachers and staff, as it really is an extremely special school, doing amazing work in all aspects of the lives of students.